rohitbudhiraja/Drugs-Consumption-Analysis--Tableau/README.md

 Hello,
 I have made a Drug Consumption Analysis Dynamic Dashboard on Tableau.

-Analyzing the drugs consumed by people on the basis of various age brackets and gender, profession across the world, Checked the side effects of drugs .
-Compared the effectiveness of multiple drugs and identify the company that has the drugs with lower side effects.
+Analyzing the drugs consumed by people based on various age brackets and gender, professions across the world, Checked the side effects of drugs.
+Compared the effectiveness of multiple medicines and identify the company that has the drugs with lower side effects.

 Kindly checkout my Dashboard from [here](https://public.tableau.com/app/profile/rohit.budhiraja1186/viz/DrugConsumptionAnalysis_Final/DrugConsumptionAnalysis).